-If you ask Ed Ledgerwood about his 40 year span with Sage/Timberline, he tells his story in a framework that he’s the only dealer to ever own a distributorship, and that he grew the business from City to State to Continent on his journey.
+If you ask Ed Ledgerwood about his 40-year span with Sage/Timberline, he will tell you he’s the only dealer to ever own a distributorship, and that he grew the business from City, to State, to Continent on his journey.
 It’s also a great family and friends story, and it’s a pleasure to share it with you.

 Portland, the City

 On October 10, 1974, a young accounting professional was hired by the McGregor Fertilizer Company in Colfax, WA.

 Evidently, McGregor’s “computer lady” had abruptly quit, so they directed young Ed Ledgerwood to the Burroughs “L8000” with a fresh roll of punch paper tape, and said, “We don’t know a THING about the computer, you have payroll for 120 employees due on Friday, and here’s the 800 number for Timberline – that’s the accounting software we use.”

 And so it began in the city of Portland, Oregon.

 Ed took his Timberline skills from McGregor to work for an accountant (briefly) when a good friend opened a retail “minicomputer” store.
 Ed went to work there, opting to sell software: Accpac for the retail vertical (now known as Sage 300 ERP), Timberline for construction (currently Sage 300 CRE), and RealWorld for general accounting.
 The programs for IBM were run “double floppy” systems; programs went in ‘A’ drive and data went into the ‘B’ drive.
 At that time, the Timberline modules for construction accounting included four basic modules: payroll, job cost, AP and AR.

 After three or four years of selling Timberline in a retail environment, Ed went out on his own.
 From 1984-86 he grew the Timberline market in the Portland area, becoming one of the top dealers for the Northwest region.